intermine/im-docs/docs/system-requirements/software/postgres/postgres.rst

 For optimum performance.
 Read http://wiki.postgresql.org/wiki/Tuning_Your_PostgreSQL_Server for more information.

 =========================   ==============================================================
-shared_buffers				Set to around 150MB
-temp_buffers  				Set to around 80MB
-work_mem  					Set to around 500MB but not more than 1/10 of available RAM maintenance_work_mem  		Set to around 3000MB but not more than 1/5 of available RAM default_statistics_target  	Set to around 250 random_page_cost  			Set to around 2.0, rather than 4.0 effective_cache_size  		Set to about 2/3 the amount of RAM in the computer geqo_threshold  			Set to 14 from_collapse_limit  		Set to 14 join_collapse_limit  		Set to 14
+shared_buffers			Set to around 1/4 of total mem (config SHMMAX first) temp_buffers  			Set to around 80MB work_mem  			Set to around 500MB but not more than 1/10 of available RAM maintenance_work_mem  		Set to around 3000MB but not more than 1/5 of available RAM default_statistics_target  	Set to around 250 random_page_cost  		Set to around 2.0, rather than 4.0 effective_cache_size  		Set to about 1/2 - 3/4 the amount of RAM in the computer geqo_threshold  		Set to 14 from_collapse_limit  		Set to 14 join_collapse_limit  		Set to 14
 max_locks_per_transaction 	Set to 640